Ten great ideas to transform the world of TV, film and music…

 - Some films and TV shows feature characters who have the same name as the actor playing them e.g. Jack Torrance (Nicholson) in The Shining, Rik (Mayall) in The Young Ones and Miranda (Hart).
 This should be made compulsory for one character in every production from now on as it will reduce time wasted by actors missing their cues.

-- Robot voices in songs, once commonplace, have sadly become a rarity.
+- The use of robot voices in songs, such as in ‘Something Good’ by the Utah Saints, once commonplace, have sadly become a rarity.
 All songs past and present should feature a robot voice at some point including instrumental classical pieces.
 Please sort this out.

 - Films in which samples of dialogue are used as the title are always rubbish and should be banned.
 Consider: Don’t Tell Mom The Babysitter’s Dead, Slap Her She’s French, Stop Or My Mom Will Shoot and the obscure Dustin Hoffman film Who Is Harry Kellerman and Why Is He Saying These Terrible Things About Me?
 An exception should be made for Bring Me The Head of Alfredo Garcia (and all Carry On films: see above).